Personal Car Communicator

 A Personal Car Communicator (PCC) is a system of protection in a key fob developed by Volvo.

-The Personal Car Communicator was first introduced by the company in the new S80 sedan for the 2007 model year.
+The Personal Car Communicator was first introduced by the company in the S80 sedan for the 2007 model year.
 The personal car communicator uses a two-way radio communicator, allowing the vehicle owner to check such security items as the locking status of the vehicle.
 Most notable is the ability of a heartbeat monitor that checks if someone is left inside the car.

-To use the Personal Car Communicator, you must press the "i" button on the fob.
-If close to the vehicle, it will most likely give you feedback within a minute of pressing.
+To use the Personal Car Communicator, one must press the "i" button on the fob.
+If close to the vehicle, it will most likely give feedback within a minute of pressing.
 If further away, it may take up to 5-10 minutes.

-When pressing the "i" button, it can tell you the status of your vehicle.
-If a solid Green Light appears, that means your vehicle is locked.
-If a solid Yellow Light appears, that means your vehicle is unlocked.
-If a solid Red Light appears, that means the vehicle's alarm has been triggered since the last time you locked the car.
-If two flashing Red Lights appear, that means the alarm has been triggered in the last 5 minutes.
+When the "i" button is pressed, it can tell one the status of their vehicle.
+If a solid green light appears, that means the vehicle is locked.
+If a solid yellow light appears, that means the vehicle is unlocked.
+If a solid red light appears, that means the vehicle's alarm has been triggered since the last time the car was locked.
+If two flashing red lights appear, that means the alarm has been triggered in the last 5 minutes.
 In some cases, if it is flashing, the heartbeat monitor may have detected something.